 28 Penal Code 667 PC – Habitual criminals; enhancement of sentence; amendment of section. (“(b) It is the intent of the Legislature in enacting subdivisions (b) to (i), inclusive, to ensure longer prison sentences and greater punishment for those who commit a felony [including felony failure to register as a sex offender] and have been previously convicted of serious and/or violent felony offenses. (e) For purposes of subdivisions (b) to (i), inclusive, and in addition to any other enhancement or punishment provisions which may apply, the following shall apply where a defendant has a prior felony conviction: . . .
 (2)(A) If a defendant has two or more prior felony convictions as defined in subdivision (d) that have been pled and proved, the term for the current felony conviction shall be an indeterminate term of life imprisonment with a minimum term of the indeterminate sentence calculated as the greater of: (i) Three times the term otherwise provided as punishment for each current felony conviction subsequent to the two or more prior felony convictions. (ii) Imprisonment in the state prison for 25 years. . . .
 (C) (C) If a defendant has two or more prior serious and/or violent felony convictions as defined in subdivision (c) of Section 667.5 or subdivision (c) of Section 1192.7 that have been pled and proved, and the current offense is not a serious or violent felony as defined in subdivision (d) [as failure to register as a sex offender is not], the defendant shall be sentenced pursuant to paragraph (1) of subdivision (e) unless the prosecution pleads and proves any of the following: . . . (iv) The defendant suffered a prior serious and/or violent felony conviction, as defined in subdivision (d) of this section, for any of the following felonies: (I) A “sexually violent offense” as defined in subdivision (b) of Section 6600 of the Welfare and Institutions Code.
 (II) Oral copulation with a child who is under 14 years of age, and who is more than 10 years younger than he or she as defined by Section 288a, sodomy with another person who is under 14 years of age and more than 10 years younger than he or she as defined by Section 286, or sexual penetration with another person who is under 14 years of age, and who is more than 10 years younger than he or she, as defined by Section 289.
 (III) A lewd or lascivious act involving a child under 14 years of age, in violation of Section 288.
 (IV) Any homicide offense, including any attempted homicide offense, defined in Sections 187 to 191.5, inclusive.
 (V) Solicitation to commit murder as defined in Section 653f.
 (VI) Assault with a machine gun on a peace officer or firefighter, as defined in paragraph (3) of subdivision (d) of Section 245.
 (VII) Possession of a weapon of mass destruction, as defined in paragraph (1) of subdivision (a) of Section 11418.
 (VIII) Any serious and/or violent felony offense punishable in California by life imprisonment or death.”)

-31 Santa Ana criminal defense attorney Ninaz Saffari has been featured as a legal expert on CNN Headline News and CBS News.
-She has won favorable outcomes for her clients in cases ranging from murder and drug trafficking to failure to register as a sex offender.
-In a recent high-profile case, Ms. Saffari obtained a full dismissal of charges against an alleged serial rapist.
+31 Our Santa Ana criminal defense attorneys have been featured as a legal expert on CNN Headline News and CBS News.
+We have won favorable outcomes for her clients in cases ranging from murder and drug trafficking to failure to register as a sex offender.

 32 People v.
 Barker, endnote 20, above.